Reddaway (trucking company): YRC/Yellow ownership

 USF Reddaway grew into a super-regional trucking carrier by the early 2000s serving the western US and Canada.
 In 2005, its parent organization USF, was acquired by Yellow Roadway Corp, the largest LTL carrier in the US.
 At the time, USF was the third largest.
 The four USF regional LTL carriers continued as independent subsidiaries of a new Yellow Roadway subsidiary, YRC Regional Transportation.
 This group included USF Bestway, USF Dugan, USF Holland, and USF Reddaway plus truckload carrier USF Glen Moore and Roadway's regional LTL subsidiary, New Penn.

 In 2006, Yellow Roadway Corp. changed its name to YRC Worldwide and in 2007 USF Bestway was merged into USF Reddaway leaving YRC Regional with USF Holland, USF Reddaway, USF Glen Moore, and New Penn as subsidiaries.
 The next year, YRC went through major reorganization.
 It combined its Yellow and Roadway subsidiaries into a single company, YRC Inc., and trimmed down services in YRC Regional's less profitable areas.
 This resulted in the closure of 21 USF Reddaway terminals in the southern US.

 In 2011, additional restructuring followed.
 USF Reddaway, USF Holland, and USF Glen Moore all dropped the "USF" from their trade names and began doing business as Reddaway, Holland, and Glen Moore.
 Also in 2011, YRC sold Glen Moore to Celadon Trucking leaving only Reddaway, Holland, and New Penn as part of the YRC Regional group.
 The next year, Reddaway moved its headquarters from Oregon City in Clackamas County to Tualatin, also a suburb of Portland, and by 2021, the company said it operated 1,500 trucks (including box truck) and 5,000 trailers from 50 service centers with over 3,000 employees.
 YRC changed its name to Yellow Corporation in 2021 and announced plans to further integrate all of its brands by 2022.

+On August 6, 2023, the Yellow Corporation officially announced that the company had filed for Chapter 11 bankruptcy protection in the state of Delaware after ceasing all operations six days before.